shershah010/talus-lux/readme.md

 npm install
 npm run package-win
 ```
 Now there should be a folder called talis lux-win32-x64.
-In that folder, there should be an executable called talus lux.exe.
+In that folder, there should be an executable called `talus lux.exe`.
 Just run that and enjoy.
 ## Run on any OS
 To run on any OS, you will need to change the `global.js` file.
 The `gamePath` and `typePath` currently have `../` in them.
 Remove these and you should be good.
 Now, do the following:
 ```